 Pictured below is after cleaning in the ultrasonic with CLR and reassembled.

 Now, I really didn’t want to go through all this again for a long time.
 A friend of mine sent me this link regarding suppressor cleaning: http://web.archive.org/web/20161104063835/http://www.rrdvegas.com/silencer-cleaning.html

 The author of that link was using a tumbler with stainless pins.
 I was considering that too but others have posted to be careful if you have baffles with sharp edges and since my conical baffles are kind of sharp, I decided to stick with using the CLR as it worked great for me and also recommended by the manufacturer of my custom stack pictured above by Joe at Curtis Tactical.

-So while I wasn’t the cleaning method by the author of the link above, I am using his preventative method of using silicone oil so the crud just wipes off.
+While I wasn’t using the cleaning method by the author of the link above, I am using his preventative method of using silicone oil so the crud just wipes off.

 After cleaning, he would then soak the baffles in mineral oil to remove any oils etc then air dry them.
 Then put them in the oven at 250 degrees then dunk them in silicone oil.
 Brake fluid was a cheap source but he said the best was to use pure silicone oil, 350 cst.
 I got this stuff from Amazon: https://www.amazon.com/gp/product/B06XYYWFYY/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1

 However, I didn’t want to go through that preventative process for the anodized aluminum tube of my MK9K and like designs.
 The tube is not threaded in this design and there is space between the baffle stack and the inside of the tube.
 So I got .005″ SS shim stock to prevent crud from hitting the inside of my aluminum tube.

 Here is another angle of what it looks like: